-Cade Huckabay: Texas Man Claims Severe Sunburn Caused A Dent In His Forehead
+Cade Huckabay: Texas Man Claims His Sunburn Caused A Dent In His Forehead

-Cade Huckabay, a 21-year-old man from Texas, has gone viral in recent days after posting photos of himself having gotten so severely sunburned that the right side of his forehead appeared to have been dented after he pressed on it.
+Cade Huckabay, a 21-year-old man from Texas, has gone viral in recent days after posting photos of himself having gotten so severely sunburned that the right side of his forehead appeared to have been dented.

 Huckabay took to Twitter on Monday to share a series of photos of himself that were taken after he shaved his head, got “severely” sunburned, and experienced “just a little bit” of swelling in the forehead area.
 The photos seemed to detail the four stages of swelling that took place, with the third image showing him pressing on the right side of his forehead, and the fourth showing what appears to be an indentation on the same spot he was pressing against.

 Speaking to Mashable, Cade Huckabay explained that he thought the sunburn-related denting was a “hilarious” situation, even if the swelling caused a lot of pain and discomfort, and took about three to four days before it finally went down.
-A separate interview Cade had with Refinery29 suggests that his recovery took a bit longer, at four to five days.

-“I mean, it isn’t often you can put a dent in your head like that.”
+“I personally thought the sunburn was hilarious.
+I mean, it isn’t often you can put a dent in your head like that.”

 In the four days or so since he tweeted the photos, Cade Huckabay’s post has gotten more than 100,000 retweets and 315,000 likes.
 And he appears to be enjoying his ongoing brush with internet fame, as he was quoted by Mashable as saying it’s important to know how to laugh at oneself and to share that laughter with other people.